MOORE CONTEMPORARY

 23rd September - 25th October 2021

-La Maruja presents six vibrant, large-scale diasec photographs and a single-channel video in which artist Pilar Mata Dupont interrogates the historical and cultural mythos of the feminine, both within her own ancestry and across disparate cultures.
+La Maruja presents six vibrant, large-scale diasec photographs and a single-channel video in which artist PILAR MATA DUPONT interrogates the historical and cultural mythos of the feminine, both within her own ancestry and across disparate cultures.
 Within a distinguished global exhibition history, this exhibition marks Mata Dupont's second solo exhibition with MOORE CONTEMPORARY.

 But who is La Maruja?
 Writes catalogue essayist Lauren Carroll Harris: